flipcoder/qor/QorBook.md

 Now that you know the basics, it's time to apply what we know and make something.

 ### Hello World

+Let's make a project base that we can play around with.

+We'll start by setting up creating HelloWorldState, and register that in our main function.

 ### Basic Controls